Logotype for Ampol Ltd

 Outlook and guidance

-• Net capex for 2025 reaffirmed at ~$600 million, driven by the ultra-low sulphur fuels project and highway site developments.
+• Net capex for 2025 reaffirmed at ~$600 million, driven by ultra-low sulphur fuels project and highway site developments.

 • Acquisition of EG Australia targeted for completion by mid-2026, with synergies expected by year two post-completion.